Sigmund Freud MuseumCurrently Closed

-Off Beaten Path, Family And Kids, Specialty Museum
+- Tags: Off Beaten Path, Family And Kids, Specialty Museums

 Known as the ‘Father of Psychoanalysis’, Sigmund Freud was an Austrian Neurologist.
 Situated in a building where Sigmund Freud used to live, the Sigmund Freud Museum is dedicated to the life, findings and research work of Mr. Freud.
 An off the beaten path attraction, visit this place if psychoanalysis intrigues you.